 It’s no secret that a culture of fast fashion is a massive factor in our growing landfills.
 Addressing the problem is The Fashion Revolution.

 At ASAI, our favourite things are minimising environmental impact and supporting local artisans.
+Meet Lee Ayu Chuepa, founder of Akha Ama Coffee, and get an insight into his groundbreaking farming practices and philosophy.

 At ASAI, we’re always looking for ways to reduce our impact and we take our cues from local experts.
 If we can make it fun too, that’s even better.